-- students submit a Notice of Intent (NOI) to FGPS@wlu.ca by September 22, 2014 at 4:30 PM (NOI must include: a CV; all postsecondary education transcripts (copies accepted at this stage); a 300 word statement that identifies research and fit with intended Wilfrid Laurier University Advisor)
+- students submit a Notice of Intent (NOI) to FGPS@wlu.ca no later than September 25, 2015, by 4:30 PM (NOI must include: a CV; all postsecondary education transcripts (copies accepted at this stage); a 300 word statement that identifies research and fit with intended Wilfrid Laurier University Advisor)

-- university selection committees review supported applications (October 2014)
+- university selection committee review supported applications (October 30 to November 3, 2015)